Skip to main content

 Estrogen deficiency fosters a pro-inflammatory state by disinhibiting the nuclear factor-kappa B (NF-κB) signaling pathway.
 Estrogen, via ERα, can directly bind to NF-κB subunits, preventing their translocation to the nucleus and subsequent transcription of pro-inflammatory cytokines like TNF-α and IL-6.

 With AI therapy, this inhibitory control is lost.
 This molecular environment is where specific nutritional components can exert a powerful effect.
-Omega-3 polyunsaturated (PUFAs), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are incorporated into cell membranes, displacing arachidonic acid (AA).
+Omega-3 polyunsaturated fatty acids (PUFAs), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are incorporated into cell membranes, displacing arachidonic acid (AA).

 When inflammatory stimuli are present, cyclooxygenase (COX) and lipoxygenase (LOX) enzymes act on these fatty acids.
 While AA is metabolized into highly pro-inflammatory prostaglandins and leukotrienes, EPA and DHA are metabolized into less inflammatory eicosanoids and, more importantly, into specialized pro-resolving mediators (SPMs) like resolvins, protectins, and maresins.